 Operations and Maintenance Role in a P3

 P3s are performance-based contracts between a public agency and private project company for the delivery of a service.
 The performance will be delivered by the project company’s operator during the operations period of the P3 contract.
-It is the P3 asset’s performance and how that conforms to the public agency’s needs, budget, and mission over the operating life of the project that will define the P3 project’s success.
-It is also useful to be mindful that the public agency’s Operations and Maintenance (O&M) staff are most often the P3 project’s end-users or managers.
+The success of the P3 project will be defined by the asset’s performance and how that conforms to the public agency’s needs, budget, and mission over the operating life of the project.
+Keep in mind that the public agency’s Operations and Maintenance (O&M) staff are most often the P3 project’s end-users or managers.

-The technical terms of a P3 refer to those activities for which there are typically performance standards or outcomes.
-These activities should be consistent with current proponent practices to provide the optimum development strategy of the private sector and on a practical level, to ensure that the outcomes are reasonably obtainable.
-Higher performance standards or outcomes may increase costs to the owner.
-Dialogue during the development phase of a P3 is highly encouraged in particular to be sure that industry and the owner have a full understanding of outcomes that may not be achievable or are achievable at a high cost.
+The technical terms of a P3 typically refer to those activities for which there are performance standards or outcomes.
+These activities should be consistent with current proponent practices to provide the optimum development strategy of the private sector, and on a practical level, ensure that the outcomes are reasonably obtainable.
+Higher performance standards or outcomes may increase costs to the owner, so dialogue during the development phase of a P3 is highly encouraged in particular to identify outcomes ensure that both industry and the owner have a full understanding of what is being proposed, and the cost impacts of those requests.

-Implementing a P3 therefore requires thoughtful consideration of the O&M standards applicable, those measures to be monitored for the services provided, and the best O&M management practices sought.
+Implementing a P3 therefore requires careful consideration of the O&M standards applicable, the measures to be monitored for the services provided, and the best O&M management practices sought.
 It is also important to identify all of the communications and interactions needed throughout the entire term of the contract and at its conclusion.

-A P3 contract needs to include all of the appropriate standards of performance with defined reporting, processes and procedures, which have commensurate consequences and possibly damages for lack of performance.
-It is essential that the O&M considerations of a P3 are identified as early as possible in the project to ensure inclusion of the necessary contractual provisions for all of the O&M interactions required to jointly manage the project to meet its objectives.
+A P3 contract needs to include all of the appropriate standards of performance with defined reporting, processes and procedures, which have commensurate consequences and possible damages for lack of performance.
+It is essential that the O&M considerations of a P3 be identified as early as possible in the project to ensure inclusion of the necessary contractual provisions for all of the O&M interactions required to jointly manage the project and meet its objectives.
 Project designs that integrate the O&M considerations and expectations typically yield the best economic and performance projects.

-Water infrastructure systems are dynamic and what is needed today is likely not going to be what may be needed a few months or years from now.
-Water P3 contracts may also need consideration of provisions to address changes in the demands for their service over time.
+Since water infrastructure systems are dynamic in nature, what is needed today is likely not going to be what may be needed a few months or years from now.
+Water P3 contracts may also need provisions to address changes in the demands for their service over time.

-In a greenfield P3 there are no existing O&M staff.
-In a brownfield P3, the provisions for transferring or retaining staff are considered.
-Additionally in a brownfield P3, transferring ancillary equipment such as existing computers, O&M software, inventory and vehicles need consideration.
+In a greenfield P3 there are no existing O&M staff, however in a brownfield P3, provisions for transferring or retaining staff are considered.
+Additionally in a brownfield P3, transferring ancillary equipment such as existing computers, O&M software, inventory and vehicles needs consideration.

 At the core of P3s in the water market is usually a complex capital asset consisting of various components of facility and equipment that have useful lives that can range from a decimal fraction of the P3’s term to twice or three times that term.
 A fundamental consideration of a P3 is the required condition of the project’s assets at the end of the term.

-Consequently, in consideration of achieving that goal, specifying maintenance management practices, and activity reporting are typically project considerations.
-Additionally, carefully crafted contract provisions for monitoring the management and replacement of equipment and facilities over the longer term are needed.
-The objective is to ensure the project company is appropriately incented to optimize the useful lives of all of the asset classes involved, while not micromanaging.
-There are a variety of technical and financial commercial terms and conditions that can be used to aid in ensuring that the project’s assets are appropriately maintained.
-It is worth reiterating that the clearly articulated standards of performance for all maintenance with defined reporting, processes and procedures, with commensurate consequences for lack of performance should be included in the P3 contract.
-Lastly, if the project’s assets are to be turnover to the public agency under any condition of the P3 contract, then there will need to be careful consideration of a fair and equitable pre-end of term condition assessment and the appropriate asset transfer conditions that will need to be met.
+Consequently, in consideration of achieving that goal, specifying maintenance management practices and activity reporting are typical project considerations.
+In addition, carefully crafted contract provisions for monitoring the management and replacement of equipment and facilities over the longer term are needed.
+The objective is to ensure the project company is appropriately incentivized to optimize the useful lives of all of the asset classes involved, without the need for micromanaging.
+Various technical and financial commercial terms and conditions can be applied to help ensure that the project’s assets are appropriately maintained.
+It is worth reiterating that clearly articulated standards of performance with defined reporting, processes and procedures for all maintenance, and commensurate consequences for lack of performance should be included in the P3 contract.
+Lastly, if the project’s assets are to be turned over to the public agency under any condition of the P3 contract, there should be careful consideration of a fair and equitable pre-end of term condition assessment and the appropriate asset transfer conditions.

-Public agencies have the right to contract the right to periodically conduct varying levels of inspections of the project and its records.
-This is as a monitoring and validation process of the project company’s performance related to the specified contractually maintenance management provisions and procedures and other asset management provisions.
-Agencies reserve the right to either jointly or independently conduct performance audits and/or inspections of the project as a precedent to any type of end-of-term transfer to assure compliance with any end-of-term asset condition contract provisions.
+The public owner retains the right to conduct the monitoring and validation process which oversees the project company’s performance, in relation to the maintenance management provisions and procedures set forth in the project agreement.
+Agencies may, either jointly or independently, conduct performance audits and/or inspections of the project as a precedent to the end-of-term transfer to assure compliance with any end-of-term asset condition contract provisions.

-At its core, a P3 project is a specified service provided for a given price.
-Consequently, it is important to be mindful of the information that is needed to manage the project, what may be considered confidential, and what right of approvals that will be retained or necessary to allow all parties to perform their obligations.
-Often a consideration in a P3 is the record documents needed to be maintained by the project company and the rights to those documents the public agency will have?
-These records documents often included updated Asbuilts, specifications, O&M manuals, operating permits, Operating plans (e.g. Hazard Management), equipment manufacturers information, warrantees, regulatory compliance reports and correspondences.
-Additionally, consider periodic information reports to be required by the public agency.
+At its core, a P3 project is a specified service provided for a given price, and it is important to be mindful of the information that is needed to manage the project, what may be considered confidential, and what right of approvals that will be retained or necessary to allow all parties to perform their obligations.
+A significant consideration in a P3 is the requirement of the project company to maintain records, and the rights of the public owner to access those documents, which often include updated as-builts, specifications, O&M manuals, operating permits, operating plans (e.g. hazard management), equipment manufacturers’ information, warrantees, regulatory compliance reports and correspondences.
+The public owner may also consider requiring periodic information reports throughout the lifetime of the O&M phase.

-A real view and analysis of costs over the full life cycle of assets.
+A 360 degree view and analysis of costs over the full life cycle of assets.